 From online shopping, air passenger rights, renting a car abroad, to booking holiday accommodation, there are many issues that consumers may encounter.
 Sometimes it can be hard to know if you have rights and what those rights are; how to make the complaint, and who to contact if you need further help.

 The good news is that consumers have substantial rights under European Union and national consumer legislation, and traders should abide by these, if it is clear that you have a good case.
-You can find the applicable consumer rights legislation in the EU and the national consumer protection statutory instruments in Ireland here.

 Before you fire off your complaint to or against a trader (be in an airline, an online store or a car rental company, etc.), keep in mind these three Ps: patience, persistence, politeness.
 Likewise, from the point of view of the trader, it is far better that they handle your complaint in fast, fair, friendly manner (the famous three Fs of customer service) so that they retain your custom.